 If you're put in the support group, it means the Department for Work and Pensions has decided that you're unable to work and that it doesn't expect you to do anything to improve your chances of finding work.
-You'll get a higher rate of ESA or Universal Credit, and if you're awarded contributory/ new-style ESA, it can be paid indefinitely (which means it's paid for as long as you continue to meet the conditions for it).
+You'll get a higher rate of ESA or Universal Credit payment, and if you're awarded contributory/new-style ESA, it can be paid indefinitely (which means it's paid for as long as you continue to meet the conditions for it).

-Under both new-style ESA and Universal Credit, you'll be placed in the support group if there's a 'substantial risk' to your mental or physical health if you're not found to have a limited capability for work-related activity.
+Under both new-style ESA and Universal Credit, you'll be placed in the support group/limited capability for work-related activity group if there's a 'substantial risk' to your mental or physical health if you're not found to have a limited capability for work-related activity.
 For more details on this, call the Parkinson's UK helpline on 0808 800 0303.

-If you're in the support group, you won't have to take part in work-related activities, but you can do voluntary work if you want to.
+If you're in the support group, you won't have to take part in work-related activities, but you can do paid work with strict limitations or voluntary work if you want to.